Argynnis childreni

 Argynnis childreni, the large silverstripe, is a species of nymphalid butterfly.
 It was first described by George Robert Gray in 1831.
-Also known as the Himalayan fritillary, it is found in mountainous areas, from northeastern India into China.
+Also known as the Himalayan fritillary, it is found in mountainous areas, from Pakistan into China.
 Its wingspan is 8–9 cm.
 The forewings are predominantly orange with black spots, while the hindwings are brown with a blue margin, with many white stripes.